sndwvs/xradio/README.md

 Check ifconfig for the wlan0 interface ...

-# Building on a host system
+# Building a kernel on a host system

 To cross-compile and build the kernel module on a host system try something like this: